beamkenya/ex_ussd/README.md

   {:ok, "END selected product a"}
   ```

-`default_error_message`: Shows the error message on top of the title in case of an invalid input. default `"Invalid Choice\n"`
+  - `default_error_message` - Shows the error message on top of the title in case of an invalid input. default `"Invalid Choice\n"`
 ```elixir
   ExUssd.Menu.render(
           name: "Home",